FadeDragon/Resume2020/Redux - Insurance company example/README.md

 ## Usage proposal.

 ### createPolicy
 A customer buying an insurance policy.
-The UI calls this to store the new policy.
+Returns an action object that stores the new policy.

 * name - Identifies the customer.
 * amount - The money to purchase the policy.

-Upon reaching the reducers, the state will have the new policy included.
+After passing through the reducers, the state will include the new policy.

 ### deletePolicy
 A customer terminating or withdraws their policy.
-The UI calls this to remove the policy.
+Returns an action object that deletes policy.

 * name - Identifies the customer.

 ### createClaim
 A customer has something bad happen to them.
-The UI calls this to payout to the customer.
+Returns an action object that payouts to the customer.

 * name - Identifies the customer.
 * amountOfMoneyToCollect - The amount of money to claim.

-Upon reaching the reducers, the state will have the amount of money deducted and a new entry added to claims history.
+Upon reaching the reducers, the amount of money is deducted from the balance and a new entry added to claims history.

 ## Next steps.

 With Redux managing the state, we make use of React hooks to implement Redux in a React application.

-Multiple components can now share state using Redux and reducers ensure future code changes can modify the state of the application via reducers.
+Multiple components can now share application state using Redux.
+Reducers ensure future code changes modify the state of the application via specific actions.